 In Ohio, any institution of higher education desiring to introduce a new degree, a new degree program, or a significant revision of an existing program, must have the degree or program evaluated through a peer-review process.

-Members of CCGS review the PDP and seek the advice of campus experts in the program area.
-The CCGS member institutions will provide a response within six weeks of receipt of the PDP.
-The purpose of the review is to provide the proposing institution with an assessment of the probability that the new degree or program would be approved by CCGS upon submission of a full proposal and to highlight initial areas of concern that should be addressed in the full proposal should the proposing institution decide to move forward.
+CCGS reviews submitted Full Proposals, which are circulated statewide for comment from campus experts in the program area.
+The CCGS member institutions will provide a response within six weeks of receipt of the proposal.
+The purpose of the review is to provide the proposing institution with an initial evaluation of the Full Proposal and to highlight inital areas of concern that should be addressed in a response with revisions.

-The transmittal of any subsequent full proposal to the Ohio Department of Education is the formal application for degree authority and culminates in a formal presentation of the proposal to a meeting of the Council at the ODHE headquarters.
+The transmittal of any subsequent Full Proposal to the Ohio Department of Higher Education (ODHE) is the formal application for degree authority and culminates in a formal presentation of the proposal to a meeting of the Council at the ODHE headquarters.

 Proposing Graduate Minors and Interdisciplinary Specializations